-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: November 2019

 Stoneshard is a roguelike that incorporates turn-based combat with RPG elements.
-The game’s all about the challenging life of a medieval mercenary and sees players exploring a war-ravaged kingdom as you travel the open-world setting and learn more about its secrets.
-This game is a very roguelike title in style but it is probably the only entry in this list that has a solid RPG, open-world feel to it.
-The graphics are beautifully detailed which helps to bring this world really to life.
-If you’re into treasure hunting, fulfilling contracts and questing without restrictions, you’ll probably enjoy this particular medieval-themed roguelike.
+The game’s all about the challenging life of a medieval mercenary and sees players exploring a war-ravaged kingdom as they travel the open-world setting and learn more about its secrets.
+This game is a very roguelike title in style but it’s probably the only entry in this list that has a solid RPG and open-world feel to it as well.
+The graphics are beautifully detailed which helps to bring this world to life.
+If you’re into treasure hunting, fulfilling contracts, and questing without restrictions, you’ll probably enjoy this particular medieval-themed roguelike.

 #8 Darkest Dungeon